What is a CP40 IRS Notice?

 What Happens When You Ignore a CP40 Notice

-When you don’t respond to a CP40 notice, the collection actions can escalate.
+The collection actions can escalate when you don’t respond to a CP40 notice.
 As long as you continue to be unresponsive, the agency will continue trying to contact you.
-In some cases, collection agencies call the people who are associated with you – like family, friends, and professional colleagues – trying to get in touch with you.

 Can Collectors Take Legal Action for Tax Debt?